 St Andrew's Anglican College

-The Learning Hub incorporates primary and secondary school libraries, multiple collaborative teaching spaces, staff offices, professional development care, several student lounges and an expansive outdoor learning area.
+The Learning Hub was designed for St Andrew’s Anglican College, a rapidly-growing school on the Sunshine Coast.
+It incorporates primary and secondary school libraries, collaborative teaching spaces, staff offices, student lounges and an outdoor learning area.

-Wilson Architects’ design intent was to give the school a learning heart, and provide a highly-flexible space that could be used for a full spectrum of activity.
-From concerts and large gatherings to small group meetings and quiet study sessions.
+Wilson Architects’ design intent was to create a learning heart and provide a highly-flexible space that could be used for a full spectrum of activities.
+From concerts to small group meetings and quiet study sessions.

 The university-like facility (as described by students) raises the profile of learning, which is now on display on major routes of the campus and no longer hidden away.